stimulus-use/stimulus-use/docs/application-controller.md

 ## Example building a cart counter with the dispatch helper

-The Html markup.
+The HTML markup.
 See the custom event `item:add` that the cart controller is listening to

 ```html
 <div data-controller="cart"